theCephas/koajo-web/CONTRIBUTING.md

 - Merge to `dev`: All feature branches should be merged into `dev` via pull requests.
 This ensures that new features or bug fixes are tested in an integrated environment before they make it to production.
 - Merge to `main`: Once `dev` has been tested and is stable, a pull request should be created to merge `dev` into `main`.

+#### Collaboration Rules

+- `dev` is the integration branch.
+All new features and bug fixes must be merged into `dev` via pull requests.
+- Never push directly to `main`.
+The `main` branch only receives changes through a PR from `dev` after verification.
+- Only open a pull request to `dev` when the feature/fix is complete and ready for review (avoid WIP merges).
+Use Draft PRs if you need early feedback.
+- Do not push directly to `dev` either; always use PRs so reviews and checks can run.

 ### 3.2 Rebasing (if needed)

 If you’re working on a branch for an extended period, periodically rebase your branch onto the latest `dev` to stay up-to-date and avoid conflicts: